 Why is optimizing your preheader text important?

-There are many reasons preheader text is an important consideration when creating your email campaigns:
+There are a few reasons preheader text is an important consideration when creating your email campaigns:

 Preheader text is used by subscribers as a prescreening tool